 Lightbridge patents its 3D printed nuclear fuel in Europe

-Lightbridge Corporation has obtained a European patent for its multi-zone nuclear fuel design, manufacturable via 3D printing.
+Lightbridge Corporation has obtained a European patent for its design of multi-zone nuclear fuel, manufacturable via 3D printing.
 The protection covers 39 states, including the United Kingdom, France, and Germany.
-The system promises more precise control of neutron flux during the fuel's lifetime.
+The system promises more precise control of neutron flux during the fuel's lifespan.

-Close-up of a 3D-printed metal cylinder with concentric zones, surrounded by a bright blue neutron flow diagram.
+Close-up of a metallic cylinder with concentric zones printed in 3D, surrounded by a neutron flow diagram in bright blue.

 Three radial zones with variable thickness for neutron control ⚛️